DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-02-17-brms-intro.md

 <img src="/assets/images/2021-02-17-brms-intro/Multiple_Pred-1.png" style="display: block; margin: auto;" />

+Here we can see that indeed, the effect of body length seems to be close to zero for all three diet types.

 <br><br><br>

-Does adding body length to our model make it any better?
-Since we’re Bayesians, we can compare *distributions* of adjusted R^2 values for each model:
+Hmm…. did adding body length to our model make it better?
+Since we’re Bayesian statisticians, we can compare *distributions* of adjusted R<sup>2</sup> values for each model to answer this question:

 ``` r
 R2 <- data.frame(model.diet=loo_R2(model.diet, summary=FALSE)[,1],